Copywriting basics: How to boost conversions

 Define your target group

-One point that is unfortunately still far too often underestimated by the best writers is the target audience.
+One point that is unfortunately still far too often underestimated by the best writers is the target group.
 You can write the most creative, witty and enchanting texts.
-But if it doesn't reach the right people, you won't see any results.
+But if it doesn’t reach the right people, you won’t see any results.

-Time and again I see outstanding texts gathering dust in a tired corner of the website and not inspiring anyone.
+Time and again, I see outstanding texts gathering dust in a tired corner of the website and not inspiring anyone.
 The reason is quite simply that the wrong people have been approached.
 All the writing effort and valuable creativity that has gone into it becomes completely worthless.

 To avoid this, you should always (!) know exactly who your target audience is before you start writing.